TheRealSaiTama/SimpleHTML/README.md

 8. **DatePicker UI**: A simple date picker UI built with Tailwind CSS.
 9. **Accessible Forms UI**: Demonstrates accessible form design principles using HTML and Tailwind CSS.
 10. **Web Branding Project**: A modern web page designed to represent a web agency, built with HTML and Tailwind CSS.
-11. **FormValidation**: A client-side form validation project ensuring proper input before submission. <!-- New Project -->
+11. **FormValidation**: A client-side form validation project ensuring proper input before submission.
+12. **CalculatorApp**: A functional web-based calculator for performing basic arithmetic operations. <!-- New Project -->

 All projects are built with pure HTML, CSS, and JavaScript (where applicable) and serve as learning resources for aspiring web developers.